AaliyahAllie/DisasterAlleviationFoundation/README.md

 When the application runs, Entity Framework Core uses these models to create, read, update, and delete records in the database.

 Changes to the model structure (adding/removing properties) are applied to the database via migrations, keeping the code and database in.

+##PART 3 UPDATES:##
+Testing phase and deployment,
+- The rest of this project contains testing to allow for the deployment of the application on azure web app.
+- This project contains:
+- Unit tests = testing of models
+- Integration tests = testing on controllers and database integration connections
+- UI tests = testing of user interfaces *views*
+- As well as load tests and stress testing using apache jmeter
+- and automated testing to allow final deployment